-Apple rolled out updates for iOS 10.3.2 with several security enhancements and bug fixes.
+After six betas, Apple finally rolled out updates for iOS 10.3.3 with security enhancements and bug fixes in July 19.
 It’s easy to see Apple focuses on improving the stability of iOS before the release of iOS 11.
-However, there are still a part of users came across iOS installing error during update process or got unexpected iOS 10.3.2 issues after system update.
-And among these issues, iOS 10.3.2 Bluetooth issues deserve some special attention.
+However, there are still a part of users came across iOS installing error during update process or got unexpected iOS 10.3 issues after system update.
+And among these issues, iOS 10 Bluetooth issues deserve some attention.

 Hmmmy iPhone updated to iOS 10.3 on Tuesday and since then Bluetooth performance has been awful…